Menu

 • Put branches/brush, no larger than two inches in diameter, into tied bundles no longer than four feet.
 The bundle should not weigh more than 50 pounds.

-Plastic Bottles & Jugs
+Number 1-7 Plastic Bottles

-NUMBER 1 THROUGH 7 PLASTIC BOTTLES.
 Plastic narrow-mouth bottles with a 1-7 on the bottom of the bottle.
 No trays.
 No motor oil or antifreeze containers, even those with a 1 or 2 on the bottom.
 Leave labels on.
 Place loose items in bin, NOT in bags.
 Rinse, discard lids, flatten before recycling.
 PLEASE NO STYROFOAM.
 Meat trays, egg cartons, food containers are NOT acceptable.

 Newspaper, Junk Mail, Magazines/Catalogs & Old Corrugated Cardboard